mahdi-marjani/django-cheatsheet/4-drf.md

 ...
-from rest_framework.response import Response from rest_framework.views import APIView from .models import Question, Answer from .serializers import QuestionSerializer, AnswerSerializer from rest_framework import status
+from rest_framework.response import Response from rest_framework.views import APIView from .models import Question from .serializers import QuestionSerializer from rest_framework import status

 ...